Miksus/rocketry/docs/index.rst

 The first task will run on a separate process while the second will run on a separate thread.
-The last one is not parallerized.
+The last one is not parallelized.
 There are pros and cons on each choices.

 But does it work?